stroucki/venti-streamchunk/README.md

 aligned to avoid storing multiple alignments of the same data, third party tools can be used to create the stream of data to store.

-As venti allows the storage of variable blocks, this stream can be provided to venti-streamchunk, which will chunk the data and submit the resulting blocks to venti.
+As venti allows the storage of variable length blocks, this stream can be provided to venti-streamchunk, which will chunk the data and submit the resulting blocks to venti.